Brauer and partition diagram models for phylogenetic trees and forests: Connections between trees, the Brauer algebra , and Brauer diagrams

 The (associative) product is formed by diagram concatenation, with edges joined via identification of the lower $[n']$ nodes of the first (upper) multiplicand, and the upper $[n]$ nodes of the second (lower) multiplicand.
-The product diagram is accompanied by a multiplicative factor of a power of the central element $\lambda$\,.
-Each disconnected loop, formed after pulling edges through, using the tangle and untwisting moves encoded in the above defining relations, contributes one power of $\lambda$\,, so that the total exponent is the number of such loops (see below for explicit examples, together with formal nomenclature characterising the diagram and tree classes).
-In this paper we will not be making use of this central element (considering it set to 1).
+An example is shown in Figure~\ref{f:brauer.product.eg}.